-Investment in capital assets - the amount of net position representing capital assets, net of accumulated depreciation.
+Investment in capital assets - the amount of net position representing capital assets.

 Restricted net position - the amount of net position for which external restrictions have been imposed by creditors, grantors, contributors, or laws or regulations of other governments and restrictions imposed by law through constitutional provisions or enabling legislation.